This article first appeared in issue 13 of The Coffee Lovers Magazine, which is available on iTunes.

 Troubleshooting French Press Coffee – Tips for a better brew.

-Press Pot Tutorial – Start here if you are new to the french press.
+French Press Tutorial – Start here if you are new to the french press.

 Frieling French Press – Product page on the official website.